 “What are the core elements, out of all the things a leader can do, what are the three that they must do?
 We found that the Lead Develop Care [model] – leading others, developing them, and then providing the care that they all need – encapsulates all the critical things that a leader must do, and we wanted to help them get that and also understand what that meant” (Terry Cook).

 Welcome to The Apprentice Approach Podcast, Episode 019!
 In today’s conversation, we’re talking with Terry Cook, author, speaker, coach, facilitator, and expert on leadership.
-He’s been in full-time ministry for 45 years, is a small business owner, husband, father, and grandpa.
-Terry’s also the founder of LDN Global, which is why, when it comes to the topic of “leadership,” we’re talking to him!
+He’s been in full-time ministry for over 45 years, is a small business owner, husband, father, and grandpa.
+Terry’s also the founder of the Lead Develop Care Model, which is why, when it comes to the topic of “leadership,” we’re talking to him!

 In today’s episode (part one of a two-part series on leadership), we ask Terry Cook: